 - Take the initiative on the overall project, including initial contact with the departmental/major adviser and instructor, generating project ideas, and communicating with the adviser and the instructor, especially regarding any changes or difficulties

 - Manage the application and approval process with the Honors Program

-- Complete the agreed-on project within the quarter s/he is taking the class
+- Complete the agreed-on project during the quarter in which the student is enrolled in the course

 - Respect the learning objectives and expectations of the course and the Honors Program